 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-In more recent times it became a destination dominated by ETA headlines and the Basque conflict for independence – healing its wounds as it draws in many people eager to sample the array of activities and sights that proudly display its diverse cultural mix and its move towards peaceful new beginnings.
+In recent history, San Sebastian became a destination dominated by ETA headlines and the Basque conflict for independence.
+Now, it draws in people eager to see its cultural tapestry as it moves towards peaceful new beginnings.

 - Visiting San Sebastian Today

-- What to Do in San Sebastian: Nature
+- All the Things to Do in San Sebastian

 Visiting San Sebastian Today